fabioarnold/nfd-zig/README.md

 `nfd-zig` is a Zig binding to the library [nativefiledialog](https://github.com/mlabbe/nativefiledialog), that provides a convenient cross-platform interface to opening file dialogs on Linux, macOS and Windows.

-For now this library has been tested only on Windows 10.
+For now this library has been tested only on Windows 10 and macOS 11.1.

 ## Usage